Sabine River (Texas–Louisiana): History

 Archeological evidence indicates the valley of the river has been inhabited for as long as 12,000 years by indigenous peoples.
 Starting in the eighth century, the Caddo inhabited the area, building extensive earthwork mounds in complexes expressing their cosmology.
 The Caddo culture flourished until the late 13th century.
 Descendants of the Caddo were living along the river when the first European explorers arrived in the 16th century.

 The river was named in 1716 by Spanish explorer Domingo Ramón, and appeared as Río de Sabinas on a 1721 map.
 The river was used by French traders, and at various times, the river was claimed by both Spain and France.
 After the acquisition by Spain of the French territory of Louisiana in 1763, following France's defeat by Great Britain in the Seven Years' War, the capital of the Spanish province of Texas was established at Los Adaes on the east side of the river, near present-day Robeline, Louisiana.

-After acquiring the French territory west of the Mississippi River in the 1803 Louisiana Purchase, the United States started to exert control in this area.
+After acquiring the French territory west of the Mississippi River in 1803 Louisiana Purchase, the United States started to exert control in this area.
 It was at war with Native Americans in Louisiana along the Sabine River from 1836 to 1837, in the period when it was trying to remove the Indians to Indian Territory from the Southeast.